ingef/conquery/README.md

 ## Starting the demo

+### Frontend only

 This repository includes the Conquery frontend along with a non-functional backend.
 It provides a set of example concept trees to demonstrate the capabilities of the UI: The example's use case is to search for groups of actors who appeared in movies of the same genre or received the same award.

 Check the README in `/frontend` for details.

+### Conquery (Frontend + Backend)
+#### **Requirements**
+- Maven 3 (optional for building)
+- Java JDK 11
+- Node.js 16 + Yarn

+#### **Steps**
+To test frontend and backend together you can start the setup that is used for end-to-end tests.

+First build the backend using `scripts/build_version.sh` or download a JAR from the [release page](https://github.com/bakdata/conquery/releases).

+Then start frontend and backend by running `scripts/run_backend_cypress.sh`.

+As soon as the backend is up (after a few seconds), run `scripts/load_test_data_cypress.sh` to populate some test data.

+After that, you can visit http://localhost:8081/admin-ui and explore the Admin Panel.
+Here you can see the test datasets and users that were populated.

+When the frontend finished its build, you should be able to access it at http://localhost:3000 as the default "superuser" implicitly.
+Since the backend uses a development authentication, you can switch users by passing another users "UserId" as the access token in the query string when accessing the frontend, e.g.: http://localhost:3000/?access_token=user.user2.

+## Development

+### Testing
+The projects consits of isolated frontend and backend tests, and end-to-end tests powered by cypress.
+Please refer to the corresponding [CI configuration](https://github.com/bakdata/conquery/tree/develop/.github/workflows) to learn about invoking the tests.

 ## Acknowledgements